In winter 2018/2019, I was feeling stuck and stagnant. I craved a new adventure – a physical challenge and a lift for my spirit.

 Be your authentic self in your work, love, and life.

 I’m here for you.

-Coaching: If spring has you wanting to be 10% braver and with a skilled professional by your side, check out the Integrative Coaching that I offer.
+Want personalized 1:1 support?
+If spring has you wanting to be 10% braver and with a skilled professional by your side, check out the Integrative Coaching that I offer.
 We can work from anywhere in the world.